xbabalov/podman-desktop/website/docs/kubernetes/configuring-editing-kube-object.md

 1. View the created object:

    - View the `Pod` object on the **Kubernetes > Pods** object page.
-   - View the other Kubernetes objects on the related object page.
+   - View other Kubernetes objects on the related object page.
 For example, if you have created a `Node` object, you can view it on the **Kubernetes > Nodes** page.

 2. Optional: Click the name of the object to view its detailed summary.
    ![summary tab](img/summary-tab.png)